 Refraction 101: How light focuses (or doesn’t) on the retina

-If you need glasses or contact lenses to see clearly, then you most likely have a refractive error.
+If you need glasses or contact lenses to see clearly, then you most likely have a refractive error (aka refraction disorder).
 A refractive error occurs when the shape or structure of your eye prevents light from focusing on your retina with precision.
 Without that pinpointed focus on your retina, you can’t see as sharply, and objects at certain distances can appear blurred.

 Your eye doctor records the type and severity of any refractive errors you have on your eye prescription.
-The four most common types of refractive error are:
+Let’s take a look at the four most common types of refraction disorders.

 Nearsightedness (Myopia)